Kerry says air strikes in Iraq an option, U.S. open to Iran talks

 The United States has also increased security at its embassy in Baghdad and evacuated some personnel, and Kerry on Monday said he did not think that ISIL would be able to take over the key city of Baghdad, at least in the near term.

-"But that remains to be determined by the decisions that are mnade in the course of next few days," by the United States, Maliki's government, and others, he added.
+"But that remains to be determined by the decisions that are made in the course of next few days," by the United States, Maliki's government, and others, he added.

 "I'm absolutely convinced we have the security we need for our embassy," Kerry said.